CorefluxCommunity/Coreflux-MQTT-MCP-Server/README.md

 - `remove_all_actions`: Remove all actions
 - `remove_all_routes`: Remove all routes
 - `list_discovered_actions`: List all discovered Coreflux actions
-- `request_lot_code`: Generate LOT code based on natural language prompts
+- `request_lot_code`: Generate LOT code using Coreflux Copilot API based on natural language prompts

 ## Debugging and Troubleshooting